frankshearar/Home/[Spec]-NuGet-Build-Integrated-Project-handling-of-floating-versions-and-ranges-in-Visual-Studio-Client.md

 ### No `project.assets.json` file

+When a project doesn't have a `project.assets.json` file it means that restore hasn't finished running, therefore the packages haven't been resolved.
+For this scenario NuGet Client doesn't have enough information to get a resolved version for each package.
+Therefore the behavior will fall back to calculating the minimum version possible for ranges or floating versions.

 ### Multiple target frameworks with different versions of the same package

+This scenario is important because we are updating the version of each package with the actual resolved version.
+In this case, the package will be resolved to different versions.
+The propose solution suggests that the minimum of the resolved package versions is taken and shown in the UI.
+The behavior for updates should not change in this scenario.

 ### Changing resolved version of a package while UI open

+The UI shouldn't update until the user clicks the refresh button explicitly.
+Once this button has been clicked, the new `project.assets.json` file should be read and the values for each package version should be updated in the aforementioned places in the detail and list view for the manager UI.